bhawiyuga/slimpai/README.md

 # Math Learning Assistant - Streamlit Client

-This Streamlit app connects to a Google ADK API server to provide an interactive math learning experience.
+This app utilizes AI multi-agents to provide an interactive and personalized math learning experience for primary school student.

 ## Architecture